lcdm-uiuc/info490-fa15/Week9/lesson2.md

 # Week 9 Lesson 2 #
 ## JSON Data Format ##

-In this lesson, you will learn about extracting information from structured data sets.
-This includes parsing data from XML formats such as HTML, which is the language in which web pages are written and stored.
-To do this you will learn about the BeautifulSoup parsing library and the libxml parsing engine.
-You also will review the basics of regular expressions, which can speed up the extraction of specific data from XML formatted files.
+In this lesson, you will learn about creating, and reading from a JSON file.

 ###Objectives ###
 By the end of this lesson, you will be able to: